kokkos/kokkos.github.io/content/blog/blog-post-10.md

 using Kokkos.
 This valuable feedback will help guide future development and improve the user experience.

-Submission Deadline: January 15th, 2025 (too late mate!)
+Submission Deadline: February 23, 2025

-Please submit your abstracts through the HPSFcon submission system (link to CFP here)
+Please submit your abstracts through the [HPSFcon submission system](https://events.linuxfoundation.org/hpsf-conference/program/cfp/).

 ## Registration: